-It is important to recognise that this model is not solely focussed on the challenges and vulnerabilities the children and young people may face because of their early life experiences.
-It is equally important to acknowledge the strengths (resilience, courage and tenacity) all the children and young people possess and the potential within them.
+It is important to recognise that this model is not solely focussed on the deficits the children and young people may have as a result of their early life experiences.
+It is equally important to acknowledge the strengths (resilience, courage and tenacity) all of the children and young people possess and the potential within them.